 If you are considering changing lenders we recommend that you contact multiple lenders in the table below to confirm the information they require.
 Be sure to explain your situation and concerns regarding the documents your prior lender requested.
 This should help eliminate potential confusion and avoid a repeat of your current situation.
 Shopping multiple lenders may also enable you to find better mortgage terms.View All Lenders

-An important point to keep in mind if you are considering changing lenders is to make sure that the new lender can process your mortgage fast enough to meet the closing timetable to buy your home.
-You do not want to delay your home purchase process because you switched lenders.
-You should also be aware that you may be out certain up-front fees if you switch lenders.
+An important point to keep in mind if decide to switch lenders is to make sure that your new lender can process your mortgage fast enough to meet the closing timetable.
+You do not want to delay your home purchase process because you changed lenders.
+And to reiterate a point we made above, you should be aware that you may be out certain one-time fees if you cancel your loan.

-Because the appraisal report was ordered by, and issued in the name of, your original lender, the appraiser will likely be required to re-issue the report in the name of your new lender.
-Most appraisers charge a reduced fee ($100 - $200) to re-issue an appraisal report in the name of a new lender.
+Because the appraisal report was ordered by, and issued in the name of, your original lender, the appraiser likely needs to re-issue the report in the name of your new lender.
+Most appraisers charge a reduced fee ($100 - $200) to re-issue an appraisal report so the cost is lower.

 Ultimately if you find a lender that you prefer that potentially offers you more flexible qualification guidelines and more attractive loan terms, then it may make sense to switch lenders but it is important to weigh all the considerations.